Advanced Placement Summer Institutes

 Each workshop will be led by College Board-certified A.P. consultants and will provide participants with the experiences necessary to successfully teach an advanced placement course in their discipline.

-Please note that this year all registrations, either for graduate credit or for non-credit must be done online.
+Please note that all registrations, either for graduate credit or for non-credit must be done online.

 RVC= Rockville Centre campus